color-js/color.js/docs/adaptation.md

 While this doesn't represent the actual physiological responses, it does give better predictive accuracy.
-The originally published CAT also incorporated a correction for the non-linear resonse of the short wavelength ("blue") cone.
+The originally published CAT also incorporated a correction for the non-linear response of the short wavelength ("blue") cone.
 Later studies found that this correction did not significantly improve accuracy,